GUARD: Graph Universal Adversarial Defense: Related Work

 \section{Related Work}

-The robustness of graph convolutional networks against adversarial attacks has gained increasing attention in last few years~\cite{DBLP:conf/kdd/ZugnerAG18,DBLP:conf/iclr/ZugnerG19,DBLP:conf/kdd/ZhuZ0019,li2021adversarial,chen2021understanding,reliable_dgl}.
+The robustness of graph convolutional networks against adversarial attacks has gained increasing attention in the last few years~\cite{DBLP:conf/kdd/ZugnerAG18,DBLP:conf/iclr/ZugnerG19,DBLP:conf/kdd/ZhuZ0019,li2021adversarial,chen2021understanding,reliable_dgl}.
 While there are numerous (heuristic) approaches aimed at robustifying GCNs, there is always a newly devised stronger attack attempts to break them, leading to an arms race between attackers and defenders~\cite{chen2020survey}.

-\textbf{Adversarial attack on graphs.} Literature is rich on attacking GCNs with adversarial examples.
-The most widely used solution for crafting adversarial examples is to utilize a locally trained surrogate model~\cite{DBLP:conf/kdd/ZugnerAG18}.
-In this way, an attacker obtains the approximated gradient/loss towards edges or edge modifications in the graph~\cite{DBLP:conf/iclr/ZugnerG19,DaiLTHWZS18,chen2018fast,Wu0TDLZ19} or subgraph~\cite{li2021adversarial} to craft the worst-case perturbations, and subsequently transfer them to other victim models.
-These surrogate-based attacks have become a serious threat to GCNs.
+\paragraph{Adversarial attack on graphs.} Literature is rich on attacking GCNs with adversarial examples.
+The most widely used solution for crafting adversarial examples on graphs is to utilize a locally trained surrogate model (typically a GCN)~\cite{DBLP:conf/kdd/ZugnerAG18}.
+In this way, an attacker obtains the approximated gradient/loss towards edges or edge modifications in a graph~\cite{DBLP:conf/iclr/ZugnerG19,rbcd,chen2018fast,Wu0TDLZ19} or subgraph~\cite{li2021adversarial} to craft the worst-case perturbations, and subsequently transfer them to other victim models as a practical gray-box attack.
+These surrogate-based attacks have become a serious threat to GCNs because they are able to attack the target GCNs without requiring sufficient knowledge of them.

-\textbf{Adversarial defense on graphs.} Extensive research efforts have been made on improving the robustness of GCNs, which can be typically classified into three categories: (1) robust training~\cite{XuC0CWHL19}, (2) robust architecture~\cite{chen2021understanding,DBLP:conf/kdd/ZhuZ0019,simpgcn} and (3) preprocessing~\cite{Wu0TDLZ19,EntezariADP20}.
-A general drawback of the previous methods is scalability, making them less capable to deal with graphs substantially larger than PubMed~\cite{DBLP:journals/aim/SenNBGGE08}.
-In addition, the aforementioned defenses mainly focus on mitigating attacks towards the whole network, hence they are not designed to protect GCNs from adversarial targeted attacks.
+\paragraph{Adversarial defense on graphs.} Extensive research efforts have been made on improving the robustness of GCNs, which can be typically classified into three categories: (i) robust training (\textit{e.g.,} adversarial training)~\cite{XuC0CWHL19,sat}, (ii) model robustification that focuses on either the message passing scheme or the network architecture~\cite{chen2021understanding,DBLP:conf/kdd/ZhuZ0019,simpgcn} and (iii) graph preprocessing~\cite{Wu0TDLZ19,EntezariADP20}.
+A general drawback shared by previous methods is the lack of scalability, which makes them less capable of dealing with graphs that are substantially larger than PubMed~\cite{DBLP:journals/aim/SenNBGGE08}.
+In addition, the aforementioned defenses primarily aim to mitigate attacks on the \textit{entire} network, rather than protecting GCNs from \textit{local} targeted adversarial attacks.